Annalisa-Boerner/1337Spells/README.md

 **Update: We are fully deployed!
 Check it out at [tinyurl.com/1337spells](https://www.tinyurl.com/1337spells)!**
 Ok, we're not mobile-friendly.
 But that's my literal next step.

+Next Steps:
++ Media queries -> mobile-friendly version
++ No refreshes when adding / removing spells (put 'em on state)
++ A guest spellbook so that the site can be used without login

 Learning objectives for this project:
 + Designing a full stack site from scratch, working from a concept through schema design through implementation
   + Learning how to manage my scope (oh baby, I started WAY too big and pared down many times to the MVP you see today)